 The underlying pathogenetic mechanism common to all of these different varieties of glomerulonephritis (GN) is immune-mediated, in which both humoral as well as cell-mediated pathways are active.
 The consequent inflammatory response, in many cases, paves the way for fibrotic events that follow.

 These initiating events activate common inflammatory pathways, i.e., the complement system and coagulation cascade.
 The generation of pro-inflammatory cytokines and complement products, in turn, results in the proliferation of glomerular cells.
 Cytokines such as platelet-derived growth factor (PDGF) are also released, ultimately causing glomerulosclerosis.
-This event is seen in those situations where the antigen is present for longer periods of time, for example, in hepatitis C viral infection.
+This event is seen in those situations where the antigen is present for longer periods, for example, in hepatitis C viral infection.
 When the antigen is rapidly cleared, as in post-streptococcal GN, the resolution of inflammation is more likely.

-Basement membrane thickening, a feature highlighted by Periodic acid–Schiff (PAS) stain and electron microscopy.
-EM will demonstrate electron-dense deposits of immune complexes in or adjacent to the basement membrane.
+Basement membrane thickening, a feature highlighted by periodic acid–Schiff (PAS) stain and electron microscopy: EM will demonstrate electron-dense deposits of immune complexes in or adjacent to the basement membrane.
 The most common pattern of these deposits is sub-epithelial.

 History and Physical